vkakerbeck/tbp.monty/docs/theory/object-behaviors.md

 title: Object Behaviors
 description: Our theory on how object behaviors are represented, learned, and inferred.
 ---

+> [!NOTE]
+> This part of the theory is relatively fresh and hasn't been published in a journal yet.
+To follow how we developed the ideas outlined here, check out [this YouTube playlist](https://www.youtube.com/playlist?list=PLXpTU6oIscrn_v8pVxwJKnfKPpKSMEUvU)

 # Extending Monty to Learn Behaviors of Objects

 The world is both static and dynamic.
 Some features of the world have a fixed arrangement relative to each other and don’t change over time.
 For example, the arrangement of edges and surfaces of a coffee cup or the arrangement of rooms in a house do not change from moment to moment.
 Sometimes, however, the arrangement of features in the world changes over time and in predictable ways.
 For example, a stapler does not have a fixed morphology; it can open and close and emit staples, a traffic light can change color, a human can move its limbs to run, and a lever may rotate, causing a door to open.
 We refer to these changes as object behaviors.